plane flying over house

 Suppose you find a property near an airport that ticks a lot of your boxes.
 Does all the good outweigh that one lousy point?
 And is it really a negative at all?

-Often if an airport is going to be built or expanded – such as the third runway at Heathrow – many residents sell in anticipation of the disruption and potential increase in noise and pollution.
+Often if an airport is going to be built or expanded, or if flight paths are expected to change, many residents sell in anticipation of the disruption and potential increase in noise and pollution.

 Because of this, houses under flight routes and close to airports can cost significantly less than surrounding areas without the same problem.

-If you are looking at a home near an airport, check their website.
-It will have a flight map and even map out the noise pollution for you.
-There are also some great apps such as Airspace Explorer that give real-time data to help in your search.
+If you are looking at a home near an airport, check the airport’s website.
+It will often have a flight map and may show local noise information too.

 Upside for buyers

-While you should think about pollution and possible health concerns, there can be advantages of living near an airport as well.
+While you should think about pollution and possible health concerns, there can be advantages to living near an airport as well.

 Lower house prices, while bad news for sellers, can be helpful if you are a buyer, especially if other areas are out of your budget.
-Remember though, you will probably want to sell your home at some point – future buyers may have their own concerns about how close it is to an airport.
+Remember though, you will probably want to sell your home at some point, and future buyers may have their own concerns about how close it is to an airport.
 It could make climbing the property ladder more difficult.

-Lower prices could mean an improved situation for some consumers and proximity to airports can be desirable for renters over buyers, especially from people working at the airport or linked businesses.
+Lower prices could mean an improved situation for some consumers, and proximity to airports can be desirable for renters over buyers, especially for people working at the airport or linked businesses.

-Living close (but not too close) to an airport can be convenient for frequent travellers also, particularly those going long distances.
+Living close, but not too close, to an airport can be convenient for frequent travellers too, particularly those going long distances.
 Usually, transport links to city centres and business districts are excellent, giving residents an advantage when it comes to travelling and commuting.

 Do your homework if you’re thinking of buying near an airport